 We have compiled a comprehensive bibliography of reports, theses, key documents and published literature about the Slough.
 This bibliography is available in several ways.

 Many of these references are available at local libraries.
-We have provided some of these documents as PDF downloads and some entries link to the article.
+We have provided most of these documents as PDF downloads and some entries link to the article.
 We also have virtually all of them in our on-site reference library.
 We do not lend from this library, but we are glad to let you either read the papers in the Reserve’s library or photocopy reports that are reasonably short.
 You can make an appointment to visit the library by contacting the research staff member appropriate to your interest.

 The Elkhorn Slough NERR publishes technical reports as a means for archiving and disseminating data sets, curricula, research findings or other information that would be useful to coastal managers, educators, and researchers, yet are unlikely to be published in the primary literature.
 All technical reports are available for download on the Technical Report Series webpage.